vestrel00/contacts-android/README.md

 - View starred (favorites only) contacts

-- Set up user (my) profile

 - No account & no contacts screen
     - Add account

+- Settings (see native Contacts App pre Nougat and post Nougat)
+  - User profile
+  - Accounts
+  - Default account for new contacts
     - Contacts to display
         - All contacts
         - ... account(s) ...
         - Customize (Define custom view)
             - ... account(s) ...
                 - ... groups ...
                     - Long press -> Remove sync group
                     - More groups...
 (Add sync group)
                     - All other contacts

-- Manage accounts
+  - Sort by first or last name
+  - Name format first name first or last name first

 ----------------------------------------------------------------------------------------------------

 #### Tidy up